The Conditional Cauchy-Schwarz Divergence with Applications to Time-Series Data and Sequential Decision Making: The Conditional Cauchy-Schwarz divergence

 To demonstrate the effectiveness of our causal score, we test its performances on two benchmark simulations: the $5$ coupled H\'enon chaotic maps in~\cite{kugiumtzis2013direct} with the true causal relation $x_{i-1}\rightarrow x_i$, and the NLVAR3 model in~\cite{gourevitch2006linear} which is a nonlinear vector autoregression (VAR) process of order $2$ with $3$ variables.
-We also compare our measure of causality with the classic linear Granger causality test~\cite{granger1969investigating}, the popular kernel Granger causality (KGC)~\cite{marinazzo2008kernel} (a generalization of linear Granger causality to nonlinear case by kernel method) and TE with $k$NN estimator~\cite{zhu2015contribution}.
+We also compare our measure of causality with the classic linear Granger causality test~\cite{granger1969investigating}, the popular kernel Granger causality (KGC)~\cite{marinazzo2008kernel} (a generalization of linear Granger causality to nonlinear case by kernel method), and TE with $k$NN estimator~\cite{zhu2015contribution}.
 We generate $1,024$ samples for each model and determine all pairwise causal directions by the corresponding causal score coupled with a significance test.
 Equations of these two models, details about the implementation regarding different competing methods and the significance test all can be found in Appendix~\ref{sec:causal_setup}.

-As can be seen from Fig.~\ref{fig:causal}, the linear Granger causality fails in nonlinear data, whereas our method $(\text{CS})^{2}$, the popular KGC and TE can precisely detect all pairwise causal directions.
+As can be seen from Fig.~\ref{fig:causal}, the linear Granger causality fails in nonlinear data, whereas our causal score with CS divergence $(\text{CS})^{2}$, the popular KGC and TE can precisely detect all pairwise causal directions.
 Compared with KGC, our measure is much more computationally efficient; compared with TE with $k$NN estimator, our measure is differentiable and easy-to-implement (it only requires evaluation of three Gram matrices), which facilitates more potential usages as demonstrated in the next section.